bgrgicak/pomalo/README.md

 The app lives in the browser and is designed to be used as a PWA.
 There is no cloud storage, all data is stored locally in the browser and stays private.
 You can connect it to a CouchDB server for syncing between devices.

+If you like the project, please consider contributing.
+The project is in early stages and there is a lot of work to be done.

 ## Features

 This is a work in progress, but the following features are planned: